mui/mui-x/docs/data/date-pickers/rfc-calendar.md

 2. Using the primitives exposed by `@base-ui-components/react-x-date-pickers/calendar`:

-   If the user wants to totally own the styling of this part of the UI (because the UI is really different from the default one), he can use components like `<Calendar.FormattedValue />` or `<Calendar.GoToMonth />` only for this part of the UI while still using `@mui/x-date-pickers` for everything he doesn't want to deeply customize:
+   If the user wants to totally own the styling of this part of the UI (because the UI is really different from the default one), he can use components like `<Calendar.FormattedValue />` or `<Calendar.SetVisibleMonth />` only for this part of the UI while still using `@mui/x-date-pickers` for everything he doesn't want to deeply customize:

    ```tsx
    import { Calendar } from '@base-ui-components/react-x-date-pickers/calendar';